Pirate Chain (ARRR) Trading 7.8% Lower This Week

 - Bit Hotel (BTH) traded up 2.9% against the dollar and now trades at $0.0049 or 0.00000025 BTC.

 Pirate Chain (ARRR) is a dPoW coin that uses the Equihash hashing algorithm.
 Its genesis date was August 30th, 2018.
 Pirate Chain’s total supply is 194,126,099 coins.
 The Reddit community for Pirate Chain is /r/piratechain and the currency’s Github account can be viewed here.
 Pirate Chain’s official Twitter account is @PirateChain and its Facebook page is accessible here.
-The official message board for Pirate Chain is medium.com/piratechain.
 Pirate Chain’s official website is pirate.black.
+Pirate Chain’s official message board is medium.com/piratechain.

 Buying and Selling Pirate Chain

-It is usually not currently possible to buy alternative cryptocurrencies such as Pirate Chain directly using U.S. dollars.
-Investors seeking to acquire Pirate Chain should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Pirate Chain using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Pirate Chain directly using US dollars.
+Investors seeking to trade Pirate Chain should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Pirate Chain using one of the aforementioned exchanges.

 Receive News & Updates for Pirate Chain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Pirate Chain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.